 - Now, mix one pinch of rock salt in chopped ginger and eat before half an hour of every lunch and dinner daily.

 - With a regular use of 8 – 10 days, your digestion and appetite will be improved.

 - It also gives relief from gastric problem and flatulence.
 Ginger (adrak) is harmless; you can use it regularly for a long time.

-Firstly, take 50 gm of carom seeds (ajwain) and grind them in mixer-grinder to make fine powder.
-Then mix 10 gm of black salt powder with carom seeds powder and store it into an airtight jar.
+Simply, take 50 gm of carom seeds (ajwain) and grind them in mixer-grinder to make fine powder.
+Then mix 10 gm of black salt powder in it and store it into an airtight jar.
 Take half spoon powder with lukewarm water after meal daily.
 It controls gas, flatulence (afara) and stomach-ache and improves digestion.